01Your Book (Modeling Portfolio)

 If you have a hairstyle that will take hair extensions it is recommended that you also have a few clip in hair extensions.
 Think how great it would be if you can change your hair from short to long in just a few minutes!
 Your clients will be impressed!

 Deodorant, moisturizer, makeup remover, hand sanitizer, toothbrush, mouthwash, floss, and mints are an absolute must to have in your model's bag.
-No gum, please.
-Chewing gum on a job or casting is not pretty and it's just plain tacky, so don't do it.
+No gum, though.
+Chewing gum on a job or casting may be seen as tacky.

 07Small Sewing Kit